 Pros: This tool is ideal for drilling through hard surfaces such as concrete, steel and wood surfaces with the power offered by its torque.
 Its speeds are suited for most household and commercial drilling jobs.
-With a low price of around $150, this is perfect for those looking for an affordable and reliable tool.
+This is perfect for those looking for an affordable and reliable tool.

 - Uses a four-pole motor

 - Has a high power torque

 - Lightweight and versatile

 - Great value for money

 Cons: Surprisingly, this drill driver does not have any major drawback.
 However, some users think it is not powerful enough for concrete bathroom slab drilling and other similar tasks.
 Other users also claim that this drill requires extra attention to avoid untoward damages.
 Regardless of these comments, just holding the tool allows you to feel the workmanship involved in making it.
 It is undoubtedly made of high quality.

 - Some users complain of low power

 If you are faced with demanding work that needs to be done quickly and easily, then the Milwaukee 2606-22CT is what you need.
 It is equipped with Milwaukee’s RedLink Intelligence that protects your tool and its battery from overheating—a great safety feature, no doubt.
 You will not have to worry about burning the motor for any reason.

 This drill driver is built to last and perform under the toughest work conditions.
 It uses a four-pole motor that can reach up to 500 in. lbs. of torque.
 Its two-speed transmission offers low speeds of up to 400 RPM and high ranges of up to 1,800 RPM.
 You can drill just about all sizes of screws into different types of materials.